Skip to main content

 Are recurring tasks supported in the Gantt view?

-Recurring tasks cannot be used in the Gantt view at the moment.
+Not at the moment.
+Recurring tasks cannot be displayed in the Gantt view.

 Did this answer your question?